Generic Name: methyltestosterone (METH-il-tes-TOS-ter-one)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Testred:

-Store Testred at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store Testred at room temperature between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Testred out of the reach of children and away from pets.

 - If you have any questions about Testred, please talk with your doctor, pharmacist, or other health care provider.